BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - The LSP SHOULD NOT change the values in `lsps1.info` more than once per day.

 > **Rationale Change frequency** The LSP should not change values in `lsps1.info` too frequently.
-Lightning Explorer may scrape these values and provide an overview of all LSPs.
-If the values change too frequently, the Lightning Explorer may not be able to keep up with the changes.
+Lightning Explorers may scrape these values and provide an overview of all LSPs.
+If the values change too frequently, Lightning Explorers may not be able to keep up with the changes.
 Changing them a maximum of once a day gives explorer enough time to scrape.
 Once a day has been chosen as it is a similar rate-limit that core-lightning puts on the lightning gossip.

 The client MUST call `lsps1.info` first.